Fighting in a void

 "Whaddyuh know...
 The Justice Jerks are puttin' our lives on the line to save tha universe... again."

 Harley Quinn says this on page two of Harley Quinn vs. Zatanna #1, and while I know what’s going to happen (Harley is going to battle Zatanna), how the "Justice Jerks" are involved isn't explained at all.
-At first, reading this comic book was disorienting, presumably because I have not read any of the other issues in DC's "KO" series, and little attention is paid in this story toward informing the reader of what's going on outside of this punching, slapping, sometimes magical fight-fest crashing across 28-pages.
+At first, reading this comic book was disorienting, presumably because I have not read any of the other issues in DC's "KO" series.
+Little attention is paid in this story toward informing the reader of what's going on outside of the punching, slapping, sometimes magical fight-fest crashing across 28-pages.

-Near the beginning of this issue there’s a two-page spread with big block typesetting that tells us, “Darkseid is coming, and the universe will be destroyed.
-The only hope for survival is…” From there, a brief mini-synopsis fills in just enough detail to explain what all the combat is about.
-It reads like the description of a video game, but maybe that’s the point, since the story itself is a group of faux video-game sequences, visualized from a script by Leah Williams into three rounds.
-(The two page spread with the big mechanical looking fonts was skipped by me the first go around, I thought it was just an ad, not a key to what's happening.
-I think DC would have been better served the average reader by having a "host" character lead us through the external stuff that's needed to understand a tale in a series like this.)
+But, wait a second, near the beginning of this issue there’s a two-page spread with big block typesetting that tells us, “Darkseid is coming, and the universe will be destroyed.
+The only hope for survival is…” This two page spread with big mechanical looking fonts looks like an ad, so I skipped it the first time around, not realizing it is a key to what's happening (I think DC would have been better served the average reader by having a "host" character lead us through the external stuff that's needed to understand a tale in a series like this, something that visually integrates into the story).
+These "ad" pages give us a brief mini-synopsis that fills in just enough detail to explain what all the combat is about.
+It reads like the description of a video game, but maybe that’s the point, since the story itself is a group of faux video-game sequences, visualized from a script by Leah Williams and organized into three rounds.

 "Zatanna.
 To advance to the the next level , you must engage in a contest of hand-to-hand combat.
 Best two out of three wins."

 The highly stylized artwork is a hybrid manga-superhero style.
-Only the two characters populate panel after panel so we better have a sympathetic attitude toward Z and Harley.
+Only these two characters populate panel after panel so we better like just looking at lots of Z and Harley.
 We mostly lack backgrounds as we go along and instead get color combinations and effects as substitutions for visual content to fill out panels.
-There is a remarkable and unique aspect to the comic book medium in that so much information can be communicated efficiently and quickly in a single panel showing the physical layout of a scene (or, as they say in the sequential arts, an "establishing shot"), but in Harley Quinn vs Zatanna the two characters, usually, may as well be floating in the vacuum of space.
+There is a remarkable and unique aspect to the comic book medium in that so much information can be communicated efficiently and quickly in a single panel showing the physical layout of a scene (or, as they say in the sequential arts, an "establishing shot"), but in Harley Quinn vs Zatanna the two characters, typically, may as well be floating in the vacuum of space.

 What's going on with that left eyeball (above)?
 The socket is moved over too far!
 I see this in manga a lot, it's a weird anti-anatomical move.